wokast/RePrimAnd/README.md

 * GNU Scientific Library version >= 2.0
 * HDF5 library (Only C-bindings required, not the C++ API).
 * Doxygen (only for documentation)
-* Sphinx with Breathe extension (only for documentation)
+* Sphinx with Breathe and bibtex extensions (only for documentation)
 * Python matplotlib (only for benchmark plots)
 * Python pybind11 package >= 2.6.0 (only for Python bindings)